Robert Capa Contemporary Photography CenterCurrently Open [Closes at 07:00 pm]

 - Free Admission: Children under 6; Seniors over 70 years.

-How To reach Robert Capa Contemporary Photography Center by Public Transport
+How to Reach Robert Capa Contemporary Photography Center

 - Nearby Subway Station: Opera (by the underground – yellow line)